ClickUp Email vs. Missive

 Of course, it’s a lot easier to delegate and assign emails if the recipient expects that.
 If an email was sent to alex@, but we reply to emails from the email address melisa@… that’d be pretty weird for the recipient, wouldn’t it?

-That’s why alias email address support should be a deciding factor when selecting your email management platform.
+That’s why alias email address support should be a deciding factor when selecting your email management software.

 Common alias email addresses include: